nemonik/hands-on-DevOps/readme.md

 ok  	github.com/nemonik/helloworld-web	0.004s
 ```

 Notice we only scored 55.6% coverage, but we appear to of had unit tests for all our methods?
-This where dicernment comes in.
+This where discernment comes in.
 Do you battle for a 100% or call this a win.
 Up to you or really your team.

 ### 8.11.9.
 Perform static analysis (i.e., sonar-scanner) on the command line
 ```plantuml